 Parents/guardians will be notified by phone tree designated to the Board of Directors should the Centre close because of uncontrollable circumstances such as: blizzard, gas leak, etc. Regular fees will be charged.
 Please visit our website for up to date emergency closures.

 Food and Nutrition

-School Age children are offered snack before and after school by the Centre.
+School Age children will be given opportunities to get a snack from their locker before and after school by the Centre.

 Parents/guardians, please provide nutritious lunches.
 Licensing requirements state that children must receive one serving of milk/dairy product, one serving of bread/cereals, one serving of protein/meat and two servings of fruit/vegetables in their lunch.
 Candy, soda, kool aid, etc. will not be permitted and will be returned home with the child.
-Milk is always provided at lunch by the Centre and is recommended over sugary juice boxes.
+Water is always available and provided at each snack/meal.

 Microwaves are available to heat children's lunches during the lunch hour but please keep in mind that staff do not have time to "prepare" your child's lunch.